 1. Building Permits.
 The issuance of a building permit has more of an immediate impact on the level of service for public facilities than may be the case with the issuance of other types of development orders.
 Therefore, building permits shall be issued only when the necessary facilities and services are in place.
-The determination of the existence of the necessary facilities and services in place shall be made by the Land Development Regulation Administrator as part of the Certificate of Concurrency Compliance procedure.
-For roads, this determination shall apply to the adopted level of service standards for roads within the City's jurisdiction.
-All public facility impacts shall be determined based on the level of service of the facility throughout the facility geographic service area.
+The determination of the existence of the necessary facilities and services in place shall be made by using the estimates made by the Local Planning Agency as part of their most recent monitoring and evaluation of the Capital Improvements Element.
+Such determination shall be made by the Land Development Regulations Administrator as part of the